Apply to Postgraduate Courses

-- Master of Arts in Learning and Teaching
+- Master of Business Studies in Entrepreneurship and Marketing [DK911]

-- Master of Arts/Master of Science in Music Technology
+- Master of Arts / Master of Science in Music Technology [DK911]

 - hold an NQAI Level 8 award or equivalent (at minimum Second Class Honours, Grade 2 level) in an area of study cognate to the proposed study area or